DavidWittman/wittman.xyz/content/posts/stack-refactoring-with-cdk.md

 #### Submit the stack refactor

-Now we're going to submit the refactor mapping we created earlier (I named mine `refactor.json`) to the CloudFormation API using the `create-stack-refactor` API.
+Now we're going to submit the resource mapping we created earlier -- I named mine `refactor.json` -- to the CloudFormation API using the `create-stack-refactor` API.
 It's important to note that this won't actually perform the refactor, it just stages the change so that you can run it later with `execute-stack-refactor`.

 ``` bash
 aws cloudformation create-stack-refactor \